lxc/incus/doc/api-extensions.md

 This introduces a new `boot.autorestart` configuration key which when set to `true` will have the instance automatically be restarted upon unexpected exit for up to 10 times over a 1 minute period.

+## `storage_lvm_metadatasize`

+This introduces a new `lvm.metadata_size` option for LVM storage pools which allows overriding the default metadata size when creating a new LVM physical volume.